openstack/keystone/doc/source/performance.rst

 =================================

-This configuration actually lives in the Paste pipelines of services consuming token validation from keystone (i.e.: nova, ciner, swift, etc.).
+This configuration actually lives in the Paste pipelines of services consuming token validation from keystone (i.e.: nova, cinder, swift, etc.).

 * ``cache``: When keystone's `auth_token` middleware is deployed with a swift cache, use this option to have `auth_token` middleware share a caching